Skip to content

 import java.net.*;

-// class implementing the remote echo
+// class implementing remote echo

 public class srvEcho extends UnicastRemoteObject implements interEcho{

-// constructor
+// manufacturer

 public srvEcho() throws RemoteException{